CBD for Anxiety - Does it Work?

 • Sleep

 Many cannabinoids, such as THC, replicate the endocannabinoids found in our ECS.
-With that, we’ll naturally experience effects when we consume cannabinoids.
+With that, cannabinoids naturally attach to our ECS and create varying effects.

 Can You Use CBD for Anxiety?